bray2sick/assets/README.md

   - New changes you push will be reflected within minutes.
   - Excessive traffic may lead to temporary redirection to corresponding CDN URLs.

-You can now use this URL in your HTML, CSS, or JavaScript files to serve the image via the CDN.
+You can now use these URLs in your HTML, CSS, or JavaScript files to serve the image via the CDN.

 ```html
 <!-- jsDelivr -->